To sustain the cryptocraze, Coinbase will need to foster real applications of cryptoassets — and not just speculation.

 Facing the challenges outlined above, Coinbase continues to expand its core businesses and explore farther-ranging opportunities.

 To hedge its exchange, Coinbase plans on adding more assets to its platform according to its “Digital Asset Framework.”
 Doing so would certainly pad the company’s pockets, but it would also allow a large user base to explore new use cases for blockchain technology.
 Additional assets, then, are both a hedge and a gamble on the sector’s future.

 Ultimately, Coinbase’s story mirrors the sector as a whole.
-Bitcoin hasn’t really worked yet, at least not in the way it was supposed to.
+Bitcoin and several other major crypto coins are closer to mainstream adoption but not yet in the way crypto enthusiasts would like them to be.
 Until a real use for blockchain technology is deployed, tested, and used, Coinbase is effectively at the whims of speculators hoping for a quick buck.
 Coinbase understands its current and future position well, and is actively working toward finding solutions that work while riding this market for as long as possible.

 This report was created with data from CB Insights’ emerging technology insights platform, which offers clarity into emerging tech and new business strategies through tools like:

 - Earnings Transcripts Search Engine & Analytics to get an information edge on competitors’ and incumbents’ strategies

 - Patent Analytics to see where innovation is happening next